This blog may contain affiliate links. Read our disclosure policy for more info.

 4. Pack the right things

 If you can, it is easier to bring things with you rather than trying to purchase everything in San Juan del Sur town.
-Make sure to bring your waterproof sunscreen, a rashy or long-sleeved shirt for surfing, athletic swimsuit, towel, and water bottle.
+Make sure to bring your waterproof sunscreen, a rashy or long-sleeved shirt for surfing, an athletic swimsuit, a towel, and a water bottle.

 If you have a surfboard, you don’t necessarily need to bring it as there are surfboards available for rent practically everywhere in San Juan del Sur!